mibi2007/familytree/docs/system/audit.md

 # System Audit & Compliance

 ## Overview
-The Audit System provides a centralized mechanism for tracking sensitive actions performed within the application.
+The Audit System provides a centralized mechanism for tracking sensitive actions performed within the app.
 Unlike Access Control (authentication/authorization) which *prevents* actions, the Audit System *records* actions after they occur for accountability and historical analysis.

 ## Architecture